-The Strategic Plan will accelerate and inspire research that will profoundly improve the health and well being of every individual on the autism spectrum across the lifespan.
-The plan will set the standard for public-private coordination and community engagement.
+The Strategic Plan will accelerate and inspire research that will profoundly improve the health and well being of every person on the autism spectrum across the lifespan.
+The Plan will set the standard for public-private coordination and community engagement.